Cremuss/blender-data-baker/README.md

 > [!NOTE]
 > You can opt for storing the vertex's *local position* instead of an *offset from a reference pose*.
 That local position would likely have to be then transformed from local to world space based on the mesh's world matrix.
 Working with offsets is typically simpler, especially in *Unreal Engine*.

 Offsetting vertices in a vertex shader **does not update the normals**, and for good reasons.
-Normals may be computed in your DCC software, like Blender, in many different ways and *re-evaluated each frame* (e.g. smooth/flat/weighted normals).
+Normals may be computed in your DCC software, like *Blender*, in many different ways and *re-evaluated each frame* (e.g. smooth/flat/weighted normals).
 Some of these methods require averaging the normals of all triangles surrounding a vertex, which a **vertex shader cannot do**.
 Moreover, there's *no direct correlation* between a *vertex's position* (or its *offset*) and its *normal* so the normal can't be derived from the offset alone.
 For example, a vertex moved along its normal would change position but its normal wouldn't.
 This is a more complex topic than many tech artists may initially realize.

 > [!NOTE]
 > DDX/DDY can be used in *pixel shaders* to derive *flat normals* from the surface position but it results in a faceted look that is most often undesired.